tsvl/FCS-Manager-for-War-Tnunder/README.md

 - Get the latest Windows build from GitHub [Releases](https://github.com/tsvl/WT-FCSGenerator/releases).
 - Download the newest ZIP, extract it anywhere, and run `FCS.exe`.
+  - Requires the Microsoft .NET Desktop Runtime (framework‑dependent build; currently targeting .NET 10).
+If you don’t have it installed, grab it from the [.NET downloads page](https://dotnet.microsoft.com/download/dotnet).

 ## Quick start (most users)